 Expand YouthWorks^[41] and dedicate a portion of funding to serve unaccompanied homeless youth.
-Through YouthWorks, the state's 12 Workforce Development Councils implement programs that bring industry together with young people with low-incomes.
+Through YouthWorks, the state's 12 Workforce Development Councils implement programs that bring industry together with schools and youth service organizations to im prove education and employment outcomes for young people with low-incomes.
 YouthWorks provides opportunities for homeless youth to enroll in programs that combine education and training, employment and job placement, and housing support.